hoangduytran/blender-manual/manual/editors/preferences/editing.rst

 3D Cursor
 =========

+.. _bpy.types.PreferencesEdit.use_mouse_depth_cursor:

-Cursor Surface Project
+Cursor -- Surface Project
    When placing the cursor by clicking, the cursor is projected onto the surface under the cursor.

+.. _bpy.types.PreferencesEdit.use_cursor_lock_adjust:

-Cursor Lock Adjust
+Cursor -- Lock Adjust
    When the viewport is locked to the cursor, moving the cursor avoids the view *jumping* based on the new offset.